Thai Chinese: Hakka

 Hakkas are mainly concentrated around Chiang Mai, Nan, Phuket, Chanthaburi as well as some other central western and eastern provinces.
 The Hakka own many private banks in Thailand, notably Kasikorn Bank and Kiatnakin Bank.
-Prominent Hakka politicians include former prime ministers Thaksin Shinawatra, Abhisit Vejjajiva and Yingluck Shinawatra, present prime minister Paetongtarn Shinawatra, former deputy prime minister Supachai Panitchpakdi and Sudarat Keyuraphan.
+Prominent Hakka politicians include former prime ministers Thaksin Shinawatra, Abhisit Vejjajiva, Yingluck Shinawatra, Paetongtarn Shinawatra and Srettha Thavisin, former deputy prime minister Supachai Panitchpakdi and Sudarat Keyuraphan.

 Hainanese

 Hainanese people is another prominent Thai Chinese group which are mainly concentrated in Bangkok, Samui and some central provinces.
 Notable Hainanese Thai families include the Chirathivat family of Central Group and the Yoovidhya family of Krating Daeng, while politicians from this dialect group include former prime minister Pote Sarasin and politicians such as Boonchu Rojanastien, Banyat Bantadtan, Jurin Laksanawisit and Sondhi Limthongkul.

 Hokkien

 Hokkiens or Hoklos are a dominant group of Chinese particularly in the south of Thailand, mostly can trace their ancestry from Xiamen; aside from Thais, they also traded with Indians and other foreigners in Thailand.
 Hokkiens primarily live in Bandon in Surat Thani Province.
 A smaller Hoklo community can also be found in Hatyai in Songkhla Province and Satun Province.
 Some Hokkiens live in Bangkok traces their ancestry from Zhangzhou, like Aiyawatt Srivaddhanaprabha.
 Prominent Hokkien politicians include former prime ministers Chuan Leekpai, Anand Panyarachun and Srettha Thavisin.